thecuriousneutrino/TriggerApplication/README.md

 * To delete a container use `docker rm TriggerApplciaiton`
 * When creating a container you can mount a folder from your native os with the `-v` run option e.g. `docker run --name=TriggerApplication -v local_folder_path:container_mount_path -it hkdaq/triggerapplication:latest`

+#### Singularity

+The docker container is singularity compatible.
+Therefore if your sys-admin doesn't want you to have access to docker (due to the elevated privileges required) ask about singularity (which doesn't require such privileges).

 ### From GitHub source

 * Clone from https://github.com/HKDAQ/TriggerApplication
   * Note the model used to commit to the main version of TriggerApplication is fork and pull request.
 So do fork if you need to!
 * Make sure you have sourced WCSim i.e. that you have `$WCSIMDIR` set
   * Note that this will work with the current WCSim develop branch.
-    * Versions of WCSim older than v1.8.0 will almost certainly not work. (`kTriggerNoTrig` added in v1.8.0; `WCSimRootOptions` added in v1.7.0)
+    * The next tagged version of WCSim after v1.8.0 will work. v1.8.0 and earlier will not.
   * Note that you also need ROOT setup (a WCSim prerequisite)
 * (Optional) If you want to run the BONSAI tool, make sure you have sourced [hk-BONSAI](https://github.com/hyperk/hk-BONSAI) i.e. that you have `$BONSAIDIR` set
 * (Optional) If you want to run the FLOWER tool, make sure you have sourced [FLOWER](https://github.com/HKDAQ/FLOWER) i.e. that you have `$FLOWERDIR` set